sdcnku/micropython/docs/library/omv.tf.rst

    Returns the number of color channels in the model.
 1 for grayscale and 3 for RGB.

+.. method:: tf_model.signed()

+   Returns True if the model input is signed and False if unsigned.

+.. method:: tf_model.is_float()

+   Returns True if the model input is floating point and False if not floating point.

 .. method:: tf_model.classify(img, [roi, [min_scale=1.0, [scale_mul=0.5, [x_overlap=0, [y_overlap=0]]]]])

    Executes the TensorFlow Lite image classification model on the ``img``